JesutofunmiOludu/alx-airbnb-project-documentation/use-case-diagram/README.md

 This document explains the **Use Case Diagram** for the **Airbnb Clone Backend System**.
 The diagram was created using **Draw.io** to visualize key interactions between users and the system — focusing on user registration, property listings, booking, payments, and administrative functions.

-## 🏗️ Airbnb Clone Backend Architecture

-Below is the backend architecture overview of the project.

 ![Use Case Diagram ](use-case-diagram.drawio.png)